seelabs/scratch_docs/xls-xchainbridge.md

 ##### 2.4.2.2.
 Implementation Details

-Since `XChainCreateAccountClaimState` is ordered, it's possible for this object to collect a quorum of signatures but not be able to execute yet.
-As a result, the witness servers are designed to always deliver attestations in order, and therefore this object should not in practice be able to collect a quorum of attestations but not be able to execute yet.
+Since `XChainOwnedCreateAccountClaimID` is ordered, it's possible for this object to collect a quorum of signatures but not be able to execute yet.
+As a result, the witness servers are designed to always deliver attestations in order.
+Therefore, in practice, this object should not be able to collect a quorum of attestations without being able to execute yet.
 However, if this situation should occur (e.g. via a buggy witness server), then the object will not execute yet and another attestation will need to be sent to the object in order to execute it.
-In this case, it's okay to send an attestation that is already on the object.
+In this case, it is okay to send an attestation that is already on the object.

 ## 3. The Witness Server